BVI Yacht Charters

 Sailing British Virgin Islands

 BVI boat charters give you the chance to explore more than 60 idyllic islands and islets at the northern end of the Lesser Antilles.
-With year-round balmy temperatures, lush green hillsides and dazzling white sandy beaches, the BVI is a near-perfect vacation destination, loved by novice and seasoned sailors alike.
+With year-round balmy temperatures, lush green hillsides and dazzling white sandy beaches, the BVI is a near-perfect holiday destination, loved by novice and seasoned sailors alike.

 When it comes to things to do in the British Virgin Islands, there’s so much to see and warm Caribbean waters in which to snorkel, dive and swim.
 During BVI yacht charters, you can easily hop between uninhabited islands, resorts and beachside villages, dining at waterside restaurants, shopping at local boutiques and kicking back at some of the world’s best beach bars.